Pustelto/personal_web/src/blog/supabase-auth/index.md

 });
 ```

-This will correctly handle all cases when refreshing of token and persist the latest refresh token for the future.
+This will correctly handle all cases when refreshing of token and persist the tokens for the future.

 ## Conclusion